Planning permission for garden buildings

 • It is placed in a designated area (such as conservation areas or national parks)

-This is where many people get caught out.
 A shed or summerhouse cannot legally be used as a separate dwelling without full planning permission.

 This includes: